atom-archive/xray/README.md

 In Xray, we want to avoid making these kinds of promises in our API.
 For example, we will allow the display index to be accessed synchronously after a buffer edit, but only provide an interpolated version of its state that can be produced in logarithmic time.
 This means it will be spatially consistent with the underlying buffer, but may contain lines that have not yet been soft-wrapped.

 We can expose an asynchronous API that allows a package author to wait until the display layer is up to date with a specific version of the buffer.
 In the user interface, we can display a progress bar for any derived state updates that exceed 50ms, which may occur when the user pastes multiple megabytes of text into the editor.

-### System interaction will be centralized in a "workspace server"

-File system interactions will be routed through a central server called the *workspace server*.

-The server will serialize buffer loads and saves on a per-path basis, and maintains a persistent database of CRDT operations for each file.
-As edits are performed in windows, they will be streamed to the host process to be stored and echoed out to any other windows with the same open buffer.
-This will enable unsaved changes to always be incrementally preserved in case of a crash or power failure and preserves the history associated with a file indefinitely.

-Early on, we should design the application process to be capable of connecting to multiple workspace servers to facilitate real-time collaboration or editing files on a remote server by running a headless host process.
-To support these use cases, we should prefer implementing most code paths that touch the file system or spawn subprocesses in the host process and interacting with them via RPC.

 ### React will be used for presentation